corda/corda-docs-portal/content/en/platform/corda/5.1/deploying-operating/deployment/deploying/manual-bootstrapping.md

    {{% /tab %}}
    {{< /tabs >}}

-2. Review the DDL files generated and then execute against the database, ensuring to apply them to the `RBAC` schema.
+2. Review the DDL files generated and then execute against the database, ensuring that you apply them to the `RBAC` schema.

 ### Grant Access to the Cluster Database